General format

 Geographic locations (GPS links)

 A link to a geographic location using GPS coordinates is made by using a placeholder (‘*’) as the name and then specifying an options field whose first word is gps.
-Additional options may be added as follows:
+By default all GPS coordinate links in a given topic are assumed to use a common GPS datum (WGS84); this may be changed using the Change Topic settings page.
+Each GPS link can also specify its datum (WGS84, EUR50, or EUR79) explicitly.

-Alternatively the coordinates may be given as a pair of decimal degrees, latitude first (negative indicating South or West).
+Alternatively the coordinates may be given as a pair of decimal degrees words (no comma), latitude first (negative indicating South or West).

 Two GPS coordinates must always be given, one starting with N or S and the other with E or W, or as a pair of decimal degrees.